 Today, I was reading an article about diabetes supply cases, that Allison Blass posted to Diabetes Mine.
 Most of the items mentioned in the article appeared to be designed by women for women.
 I didn’t see anything that I would want to use.
 Alison mentioned another Diabetes Mine blog post by Wil Dubois in which he mentioned his attempts to create a “go bag” to corral his diabetes supplies.

-Over the years, my go-bags have varied, but generally start their lives off as camera bags.
+Over the years, my go-bags have varied, but generally, start their lives off as camera bags.
 I find the “messenger” style works best for me.
-Partly because camera bags are more, you know, manly, than man purses; and partly because they have lots of little compartments for all our little things we need to have on hand.
+Partly because camera bags are more, you know, manly, than man purses; and partly because they have lots of little compartments for all the little things we need to have on hand.

 Will’s post got me thinking about my solution to this problem which co-incidentally invokes a camera bag.
 While my first motivation for buying the Kata KT D-3N1-10 Sling/Backpack was to have an easy to use sling style bag to hold my camera equipment, the purchase also solved my diabetes “go-bag” problem.
 The Kata model I purchased has just enough space to hold my D40 and a few lenses.
 There is a slot in the back for a notebook or, in my case, and iPad 2.
 Smaller side pockets hold cables and adapters for dumping photos from memory cards or displaying iPad content on a larger screen.